Order of St Patrick

 The Most Illustrious Order of Saint Patrick is a dormant British order of chivalry associated with Ireland.
-The Order was created in 1783 by King George III at the request of the then Lord Lieutenant of Ireland, The 3rd Earl Temple (later created Marquess of Buckingham).
+The Order was created in 1783 by King George III at the request of the then Lord Lieutenant of Ireland, the 3rd Earl Temple (later created Marquess of Buckingham).
 The regular creation of knights of the Order lasted until 1922, when most of Ireland gained independence as the Irish Free State, a dominion within what was then known as the British Commonwealth of Nations.
 While the Order technically still exists, no knight of St Patrick has been created since 1936, and the last surviving knight, Prince Henry, Duke of Gloucester, died in 1974.
 Charles III, however, remains the Sovereign of the Order, and one officer, the Ulster King of Arms (now represented in the office of Norroy and Ulster King of Arms), also survives.
-St Patrick is patron of the order; its motto is Quis separabit?, Latin for "Who will separate [us]?": an allusion to the Vulgate translation of Romans 8:35, "Who shall separate us from the love of Christ?"
+Saint Patrick is patron of the order; its motto is Quis separabit?, Latin for "Who will separate [us]?": an allusion to the Vulgate translation of Romans 8:35, "Who shall separate us from the love of Christ?"

-Most British orders of chivalry cover the entire United Kingdom, but the three most exalted ones each pertain to one constituent country only.
+Most British orders of chivalry cover the entire United Kingdom, but each of the three most senior ones pertains to one constituent country only.
 The Order of St Patrick, which pertains to Ireland, is the most junior of these three in precedence and age.
 Its equivalent in England, the Most Noble Order of the Garter, is the oldest order of chivalry in the British Isles, dating from the mid-fourteenth century.
 The Scottish equivalent is the Most Ancient and Most Noble Order of the Thistle, dating in its present form from 1687.

 History

 Early history

 The order was founded in 1783, a year after the grant of substantial autonomy to Ireland, as a means of rewarding (or obtaining) political support in the Irish Parliament.
 The Order of the Bath, founded in 1725, was instituted for similar reasons.
 The statutes of the Order restricted membership to men who were both knights and gentlemen, the latter being defined as having three generations of "noblesse" (meaning ancestors bearing coats of arms) on both their father's and mother's side.
 In practice, however, only Irish peers and British princes were ever appointed to the Order.
 The cross of St Patrick (a red saltire on a white background) was chosen as one of the symbols of the Order.
 A flag of this design was later incorporated into the Union Flag.
-Its association with St Patrick or with Ireland prior to the foundation of the Order is unclear, however.
-One of the first knights was the 2nd Duke of Leinster, whose arms carry the same cross.
+Its association with Saint Patrick or with Ireland prior to the foundation of the Order is unclear, however.
+One of the first knights was the William FitzGerald, 2nd Duke of Leinster, whose arms carry the same cross.